Curves of Minimax Curvature: Introduction

 where $\dot{z} = dz/dt$, $\ddot{z} = d^2z/dt^2$, $\|\cdot\|$ is the Euclidean norm, and $v_0$ and $v_f$ are given such that $\|v_0\| = \|v_f\| = 1$.

 If the $L^\infty$-norm is replaced by the squared $L^2$-norm, of $\ddot {z}$, namely $\int_0^{t_f} \|\ddot {z}(t)\|^2\,dt$, then critical curves for Problem~(P) become the celebrated (fixed-length) {\em Euler's elastica}.
 The $L^p$-norm generalizations of the Euler elastica problem for $p\in[1,\infty)$, where $\int_0^{t_f} \|\ddot {z}(t)\|^2\,dt$ is replaced by $\int_0^{t_f} \|\ddot {z}(t)\|^p\,dt$, have been referred to as the {\em $p$-elastica} problem in the literature---see~\cite{Huang2004}.
-Similarly, potential minimisers of Problem~(P) have been called the {\em $\infty$-elastica} in~\cite{moser2022}.
-Here we refer to (P) as the problem of finding {\em curves of minimum pointwise-maximum curvature}, or simply {\em curves of minimax curvature}, because it is more descriptive and we are ultimately focused on finding global minimisers.
+Similarly, potential minimizers of Problem~(P) have been called the {\em $\infty$-elastica} in~\cite{moser2022}.
+Here we refer to (P) as the problem of finding {\em curves of minimum pointwise-maximum curvature}, or simply {\em curves of minimax curvature}, because it is more descriptive and we are ultimately focused on finding global minimizers.

 Another problem related to (P) is the Markov--Dubins problem, in which one is to minimize this time the (free) length $t_f$ of the curve of interest subject to a fixed bound $a$ imposed on the curvature, while the remaining constraints appearing in (P) are kept in place.
 This problem was first proposed and some instances studied by Andrey Markov in 1889~\cite{Markov1889} (also see~\cite{KreNud1977}) but fully solved by Lester Dubins only in 1957~\cite{Dubins1957}.
 Dubins' result characterizes minimum-length solutions in terms of concatenations of straight lines and circular arcs: Let a straight line segment be denoted by an $S$ and a circular arc of the maximum allowed curvature $a$ (or, turning radius $1/a$) by a $C$, then the shortest curve is a concatenation of type $CCC$, or of type $CSC$, or a subset thereof.
-See~\cite{Kaya2017} and the references therein for a literature survey of the Markov--Dubins problem.